vitran96/evershop-docs/docs/development/knowledge-base/graphql.md

 keywords:
 - graphql, evershop graphql
 sidebar_label: The Graphql
-title: Evershop Graphql System
+title: Graphql System
-description: The document explains how does EverShop graphql system work, how to create a graphql type and extend the existing graphql type.
+description: The document explains how does EverShop GraphQL system work, how to create a GraphQL type and extend the existing GraphQL type.
 ---

 ![Evershop graphql system](./img/evershop-graphql.jpg "Evershop graphql system")